Clean Needle Technique Course: FAQs

 Question 5: Why is it important to maintain national standards in the area of CNT?

-A. It is essential that competency in safe needling technique by those wishing to practice acupuncture in the United States be verified to ensure the safety and health of patients, as well as practitioners and members of the public.
+Answer: It is essential that competency in safe needling technique by those wishing to practice acupuncture in the United States be verified to ensure the safety and health of patients, as well as practitioners and members of the public.
 Confidence in the safety of acupuncture by consumers, regulators, and third party payers is also a necessity in order to foster the general acceptance of acupuncture as a treatment option in the United States.

 Question 6: When and where are CNT courses offered?